-Here is the full breakdown (prices in COP):
+Here is the full breakdown (prices in COP) (Updated September 2023)

-Tayrona National Park entrance fees during peak off-peak season
+Tayrona National Park entrance fees during off-peak season

-Tayrona National Park entrance fees during peak season ( June the 15th to July the 15th, December the 15th to January the 15th, Holy Week, from Friday to Sunday (10 days), Weekends with bank holiday days ended on Tuesday)
+Tayrona National Park entrance fees during peak season ( June 15th to July 15th, December 15th to January 15th, Holy Week, from Friday to Sunday (10 days), Weekends with bank holiday days ended on Tuesday)

 In addition to the entrance fee, it is obligatory to purchase insurance which costs 5.000 COP per day – this is obligatory regardless of whether you have already purchased the insurance elsewhere.

 After crossing the gate and purchasing the tickets, I recommend taking a shuttle to the actual beginning of the trek.
 I would say, don’t be a hero and just take the shuttle.
 It is scorching hot and humid in the park, and you will walk plenty.
 Also, if you are in a hurry to book your overnight stay or hammock – taking a shuttle will save you a lot of time.
 The shuttle costs 5.000COP one way.

 Gates to Tayrona National Park open at 8 am and close at 5 pm.

 Try to arrive at Tayrona park as early as you can.
 The queues, especially on the weekends can get massive and you really don’t want to waste 3 hours of your day standing in line.

 Don’t be surprised if your bag will be checked at the entrance.
 This is a normal procedure as some objects like plastic bags are not allowed in the park.